The emerald green rice fields of Bali was a dream come true

 Drive off to see Sidemen.
 Our goal was to provide you with places you’re not going to find on every Bali list on the internet.
 That is how we came up with Sidemen, as an alternative to Ubud.
 Therefore, for any nature lovers, Sidemen is going to be a dream come true.
 The emerald green rice fields are almost untouched by man, or at least they look that way.
 Moreover, Mount Agung is nearby, and that’s a visual treat in itself.

-Moreover, there is no doubt that Christmas and New Year is wonderful holiday, and one of the most tradition-associated ones we have.
+Moreover, there is no doubt that Christmas and New Year is wonderful holiday.
 Read our exclusive story